 In accordance with customary investment banking practice, JPMorgan employed generally accepted valuation methods in reaching its opinion.
 The following is a summary of the material financial analyses presented by JPMorgan to Nasdaq's Board of Directors in connection with rendering its opinion letter dated September 23, 2007.
-Except for supplemental materials presented to Nasdaq's Board of Directors on September 23, 2007 to reflect revisions to the terms of the Acquisition following Nasdaq's Board of Directors' consideration and approval of the Acquisition and the other Transactions at its September 19, 2007 meeting, the analyses relied on by JPMorgan in connection with its September 23, 2007 opinion letter were the same financial analyses presented to Nasdaq's Board of Directors in connection with its September 23, 2007 opinion letter were the same financial analyses presented to Nasdaq's Board of Directors in connection with its September 19, 2007 opinion letter were the same financial analyses presented to Nasdaq's Board of Directors in connection with its September 19, 2007 opinion letter.
+Except for supplemental materials presented to Nasdaq's Board of Directors on September 23, 2007 to reflect revisions to the terms of the Acquisition following Nasdaq's Board of Directors' consideration and approval of the Acquisition and the other Transactions at its September 19, 2007 meeting, the analyses relied on by JPMorgan in connection with its September 23, 2007 opinion letter were the same financial analyses presented to Nasdaq's Board of Directors in connection with its September 19, 2007 opinion letter.
 The following summary does not purport to be a complete description of the analyses underlying JPMorgan's opinion or the presentations made by JPMorgan to Nasdaq's Board of Directors.
 Some of the summaries of financial analyses are presented in tabular format.
 In order to understand the financial analyses used by JPMorgan more fully, you should read the tables together with the text of each summary.
 The tables alone do not constitute a complete description of JPMorgan's financial analyses, including the methodologies and assumptions underlying the analyses, and if viewed in isolation could create a misleading or incomplete view of the financial analyses performed by JPMorgan.